Guppan/RacketMS/README.md

 # RacketMS
-A minesweeper with an AI-solver.
+A minesweeper with a solver written in Racket.